F: (304) 343-3058

 - U.S. District Court for the Southern District of West Virginia

 J. Berkeley Bentley assists and advises clients in public finance and municipal bond matters; in commercial and corporate transactional matters that encompass every phase of the business life cycle, from startup counseling, securities offerings, capital raises and other corporate finance matters, to mergers, acquisitions and sales of assets; and in matters involving creditor’s rights and bankruptcy proceedings.
+He is admitted to practice in West Virginia and Virginia.

 Berkeley has assisted on revenue bond and revenue refunding bond transactions, general obligation bond financings, lease purchase financings, qualified zone academy bonds, excess levy projects and economic development transactions.
 Municipal bond financings on which Berkeley has played an important role have included both “new money” or construction financings as well as refunding bond issues.
 Berkeley’s work in the Bowles Rice bond practice has included extensive involvement in helping draft and negotiate key bond documents, authorizing resolutions and appearing before a variety of governmental entities and boards who are issuing bonds or other tax-exempt obligations when the Firm is serving as Bond Counsel.